 - Interested in the Internet, Broadcasting, or Communications Law?

 - Career Paths in IP: In-house, Government, Academia and Private Practice

 - Careers in Intellectual Property Law

 The LLM program director works closely with the Career, Academic, and Alumni Services Office (CAAS) to provide appropriate services to LLM students.

 Although the School of Law cannot guarantee employment during law school or upon graduation, we make every effort to help our students and graduates find suitable employment opportunities.
 Year after year, many judges, law firms, government agencies, and other employers seek our students and graduates.

 A Great Value

-Besides the preeminent faculty, stellar location, and high degree of service it offers its students, Mason Law is also the most affordable option for LLM study in the northern Virginia/D.C. area.
-Visit Financing Your Education for full information on funding your LLM at Mason.
+Besides the preeminent faculty, stellar location, and high degree of service it offers its students, Scalia Law is also the most affordable option for LLM study in the northern Virginia/D.C. area.
+Visit Financing Your Education for full information on funding your LLM at Scalia Law.